The-Z-Labs/bof-launcher/README.md

 ## BOF Launcher Library

 We provide an open-source library that can be used to execute arbitrary BOF build with this project.
 We expose both [C API](include/bof.h) and [Zig API](include/bof.zig).
+Library parses COFF/ELF object data, does the relocations, loads all needed symbols and handles BOF output for you.
+See the API and tests for details.

 ## Example usage scenarios